nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 messages to the Command Line Interface from when the program loads, to after every input by the user and finally when the user exits the program.

-The below class diagram shows the structure and relations of the Ui class in Foodorama.
+The below class diagram shows the structure and relations of the `Ui` class in *Food-O-Rama*.

 ![](images/UiClass.png)

 For simplicity’s sake the ui class has been minimized into 3 components:

-* The strings containing the various messages
+* The strings containing the various messages.
-* Functions that get a string from UI to be used elsewhere (e.g. Exception classes getting error messages)
+* Functions that get a string from UI to be used elsewhere (e.g. Exception classes getting error messages).
-* Functions that print command outputs
+* Functions that print command outputs.

 ### Exceptions

 The `FoodoramaException` class is responsible for handling errors such as unrecognised user commands and improper parameters.

-It does so by calling the `Ui` class to provide the error messages and throwing the exception up to the highest level, that is the Foodorama class where it then gets caught and the message is printed with the exception.getMessage() method which is part of the base Exception class.
+It does so by calling the `Ui` class to provide the error messages and throwing the exception up to the highest level, the `Foodorama` class, where it then gets caught and the message is printed with the `exception.getMessage()` method which is part of the base Exception class.

 ### Command Abstraction